esalexreyes/rathalos-dotfiles/README.md

 # Things that I'm missing

-- Configure Rofi
-- Configure SawyNC
+- Basic Rofi done, but I can do so much more with it.
 - Configure Hypridle
 - Configure Hyprlock